Find the Right Academic College Fit

 Thus it is critical to match a student’s learning habits and preferences with the sort of learning environments that exist at different colleges and universities.
 This is more difficult to extract from students in a short discussion.
 Most students have never really considered why they prefer one teacher to another, or why they are more successful in one class than in another.
 Most people never give much conscious thought to their own learning.

-College Fit: Level of Academic Challenge
+Academic College Fit: Level of Rigor

 High schools tend to offer various levels of a course (college prep, honors, AP) to provide various levels of academic challenge to different sorts of students.
 Some prefer to take courses that challenge them intellectually at the top of their game.
 Others prefer to coast a bit more.
 Some seek a cohort of students who are as academically driven (or not) as they are, while others prefer to hang with students who are smarter.
-Still, others prefer to be a big fish in a smaller pond and clear standouts in a less challenging environment.
+Still, others prefer to be a big fish in a smaller pond and standout in a less challenging environment.

-College Fit: Program Offerings and Majors
+Academic College Fit: Program Offerings and Majors

-Curricular and Program Structure
+Academic College Fit: Curricular and Program Structure

 Some students simply don’t like to be told what to study, while others feel more comfortable making choices within a more structured, controlled environment.
 Some have a very good sense of what they want to learn and why.
-Others are still exploring, and are happy to have at least a bit of guidance to help them make sense of the smorgasbord that is a collegiate course catalog.
+Others are still exploring and are happy to have at least a bit of guidance to help them make sense of the smorgasbord that is a collegiate course catalog.
 Fortunately, there is a college to match this preference.

 At one extreme are the colleges that make very few demands and impose few—if any—curricular requirements.
 The curriculum may be completely individualized and tailored to each student’s interests and passions.
 At the other extreme are the colleges that allow for virtually no choice in what courses students take.
 And then there is a broad spectrum of colleges and universities that fall somewhere in the middle of this continuum.

-Evaluating Academics: Conclusion
+Evaluating Academic College Fit: Conclusion

 There are many other aspects of finding a great college fit.
-Please check out our other posts on this topic.
+Please check out our other posts on this topic:

 Evaluating social engagement on campus